gep13/gep13/input/blog/i-did-not-know-that-fiddler-could-do-this.md

 Title: I did not know that Fiddler could do this...
 Published: 7/7/2011
 Tags:
-- Features
+- features
-- Fiddler
+- fiddler
-- HTTP
+- http
-- Process
+- process
 ---

 One of the most essential tools for working on web development is Fiddler: